Joe-Davis-Blockly/blockly/docs/guides/contribute/core/building.md

 ### `publish` {:#publish}

 `npm run publish` is used by the Blockly team to publish the `blockly` npm package.
-It depends on Google-internal infrastructure so is not useful to external developers.
+It depends on check with Maribeth so is not useful to external developers.

 ### `lint` {:#lint}